mshailesh/id-generator/README.md

 ### Summary

-In this updated implementation, we ensure that each instrument is treated as a separate fact and evaluated individually against the rules.
-The `instrument` fact is referenced correctly in the rules, and the rule engine processes each instrument based on the conditions specified.

-This should resolve the issue of the undefined `eligibleInstruments` fact and ensure that the filtering logic is applied correctly.
+This updated implementation ensures each instrument is evaluated individually based on its trading dates compared to the next trading date.
+By simplifying the dynamic facts and using the rules engine appropriately, we avoid the issue of undefined facts and ensure proper filtering of eligible instruments.

 Feel free to ask if you need any further assistance or have any questions!